By the end of this chapter you'll be able to…

 Angle of elevation

-Angle between line of sight (UP) and horizontal
+angle between the line of sight and the horizontal, looking up

 Angle of depression

-Angle between line of sight (DOWN) and horizontal
+angle between the line of sight and the horizontal, looking down

 ⚠️